nyxxxie/serenity/CONTRIBUTING.md

 Spade also supports sphinx documentation generation, which you may find useful.
 To build documentation, simply execute `python setup.py build_sphinx`.

+## Feature requests
+If you have an idea for a feature you would like to see in spade or would like to implement, submit an issue.
+Approved feature requests will be given the cooresponding label.
+If no one is assigned and there are no [wip] pull requests for that issue, feel free to implement it.

+When developing features, prioritize ease of use and usefulness in your decisions.
+For example, if you're adding a new api function, you should be able to imagine a use case for it that necessitates its addition.
+This is especially true when such decisions complicate the api for new users.

+## Pull requests
+If you want to contribute code, it is advised you create a [wip] pull request so that others know that you are currently working on a specific feature.
+Make all your changes in a new branch.

+## Bug patching
+A good way to contribute and get familiar with spade's internals is to investigate and patch bugs.
+Contribute bug patches just as you would contribute any other code, but please also include a unit test to test for the bug in question.
+When a bug is submitted to the issue tracker, it will be rated and assigned if applicable.
+Before you start your patch, ensure there are no [wip] pull requests opne for that bug and that no one is assigned to it.

 ## Unit tests
 Unit tests are a useful way to test code you write.
 Not only does it save you the work of having to write a test client to test your features, but it also